-UnoCSS is started by one of the Windi CSS's team members, with a lot of inspirations taken from the work we did in Windi CSS.
+UnoCSS was started by one of the Windi CSS's team members, with a lot of inspiration taken from the work we did in Windi CSS.
 While Windi CSS is no longer actively maintained (as of March 2023), you may consider UnoCSS as a "spiritual successor" of Windi CSS.

-Both Windi CSS and UnoCSS took a lot of inspirations from Tailwind CSS.
-Since UnoCSS is built ground up, we are able to have a great overview of how atomic CSS been designed with prior arts and abstract into a elegant and powerful API.
-With quite different design goals, its not really an apples-to-apples comparison with Tailwind CSS.
+Both Windi CSS and UnoCSS took a lot of inspiration from Tailwind CSS.
+Since UnoCSS is built ground up, we are able to have a great overview of how atomic CSS has been designed with prior arts and abstracted into an elegant and powerful API.
+With quite different design goals, it's not really an apples-to-apples comparison with Tailwind CSS.
 But we will try to list a few differences:

 Tailwind CSS is a PostCSS plugin, while UnoCSS is an isomorphic engine with a bunch of first-class integrations with build tools (including a PostCSS plugin).
 This means UnoCSS can be much more flexible to be used in different places (for example, CDN Runtime, which generates CSS on the fly) and have deep integrations with build tools to provide better HMR, performance, and developer experience (for example, the Inspector).

-Thanks to the flexibility UnoCSS provides, we are able to experiments with a lot innovative features on top of it, for example:
+Thanks to the flexibility UnoCSS provides, we are able to experiment with a lot of innovative features on top of it, for example:

 The downside of UnoCSS over Tailwind CSS is that it does not support Tailwind's plugin system or configurations, meaning it might make the migration harder from a heavily customized Tailwind CSS project.
 This is the intended decision to make UnoCSS high-performant and extensible, and we believe the trade-off is worth it.